 9. Don’t try to “impress” with your wine

-There are countless great wines under $10 (here are five of my favorites from a few years back).
+There are countless great wines under $10.
 Don’t feel the need to buy an expensive bottle of wine to impress anyone.
 Just stop by your local wine and liquor store and ask for a low-cost full bodied wine for the Thanksgiving table.
 They’ll be happy to point out something great for you.

 10. Save your recyclable containers for leftovers